Yisas/yisas.github.io/index.md

 * v is the linear velocity of the ball.
 * S is the air resistance coefficient.
 The program uses an empirically calculated coefficient by default, though you may edit it through the GUI.

+Further anecdotal description of the approach to the challenges of the implementation can be found [here](./implementation).

 * * *